Euro 2012: Croatia face further punishment over racist banners

 But the scale of the fine was £15,000 less than the £80,000 Uefa gave to Denmark striker Nicklas Bendtner for revealing sponsored pants.

-from Manchester United defender Rio Ferdinand and Manchester City captain Vincent Kompany.
+That sparked criticism from Manchester United defender Rio Ferdinand and Manchester City captain Vincent Kompany.

 The HNS, which last week labelled its misbehaving fans "deviant", has been previously fined twice for racism by Uefa and Fifa since 2008.